-Cycling is a brilliant way to keep fit, but again it all depends on the location you're cycling in and the type of riding you plan on doing.
-I'd argue that so long as you're riding within your ability, not getting close to anyone else and riding responsibility then you should continue to do this.
-It'll keep you fit and happy - which is going to be hard to maintain as the outbreak worsens.
-Again, we're seeing this type of cycling banned in areas of mainland Europe, so expect advice on this to change, especially if public opinion is swayed via social media.
+Cycling is a brilliant way to keep fit, but again it all depends on the location you’re cycling in and the type of riding you plan on doing.
+I’d argue that so long as you’re riding within your ability, not getting close to anyone else and riding responsibility then you should continue to do this.
+It’ll help keep you fit and happy – something that’s increasingly difficult at the moment.

 Cycling for transportation during Covid-19

-Looking into my crystal ball, I see cycling becoming a crucial form of transport in the coming weeks and months if and when we start to see any form of fuel shortages.
-As well as being free, cycling also helps to reduce air pollution, which in turn helps to limit the impact of Covid-19 on those with respiratory illness.
-It's also a good way of social distancing and so preferable to using public transport.
-Hence, if you are one of the limited number of people who do need to travel around at this time, getting on your bike should be encouraged.
+Cycling is also a good way of social distancing and so preferable to using public transport.
+Hence, if you are one of the limited number of people who do need to travel around at this time – either to get to work or to help with the volunteering effort, getting on your bike should be encouraged.

 Indoor cycling at home during coronavirus

-For older children and adults, cycling indoors at home is going to become more important especially if you're needing to self isolate.
-Rollers, smart trainers, static cycling - there's a variety of different options available for larger wheeled bikes.
-Gyms and indoor cycling studios are are now shut.
+For older children and adults, cycling indoors at home is a really good choice, especially if you’re needing to self isolate.
+Rollers, smart trainers, static cycling – there’s a variety of different options available for larger wheeled bikes.
+Gyms and indoor cycling studios are now shut.